Today, January 27, is Family Literacy Day!

 When a young learner is surrounded by engaging and attractive resources, they are inspired!
 Resources can include material such as books, alphabet cards, writing exercises, cutouts to decorate classrooms that teach certain concepts, etc.,

-Furthermore, given the age we live, it’s important to foster some level of digital literacy.
-One way this can be done is by having apps and animated versions of storybooks, which stimulate more of the senses like audio to build literacy.
+Furthermore, it’s important to foster some level of digital literacy as well.
+One way this can be done is by having literacy apps and/or animated versions of storybooks, which stimulate multiple senses like audio, to build literacy skills.

 When an early learner finds themselves in an environment that is designed to promote literacy, they learn faster.

-Sprig Learning educational materials are both on- and off-screen.
-The platform is for assessment, instructional support and classroom management, but it’s the many wonderful digital and physical learning materials that enrich the classroom environment!
+It is critical to provide educational materials that are both on- and off-screen.
+The Sprig Learning platform is focused on assessment, instructional support and classroom management, but often it’s the many wonderful digital and physical learning materials that enrich the classroom environment!

-There are hundreds more printable assets available through the program which allow educators to engage the classroom and develop lessons as recommended by the digital platform.
+There are hundreds more printable assets available through Sprig’s programs which allow educators to plan engaging classroom and center-based literacy activities.

 Rule Number 3— Be Consistent in What You Teach (Training and Application)